Marketers and business decision-makers alike understand the importance of continually building a client base.

 Remember, this content isn't gated.
 The demand generation stage is about generating demand, not gathering leads.

-Focus on exploring challenges users face, common problems, and offering solutions.
+Focus on exploring challenges users face, explaining common problems, and offering solutions.

 Buyers in different stages of the buying funnel are attracted to different kinds of content.
-TOFU users are looking for content targeting informational keywords, while BOFU searchers lead toward more brand-related content like case studies or in-depth research.
+TOFU (top of the funnel) users are looking for content targeting informational keywords, while BOFU (bottom of the funnel) searchers lean toward more brand-related content like case studies or in-depth research.

 Whatever type of content you create, focus on optimizing it for SEO and making it as useful as possible.
 Don't push for conversions yet.